Bogalusa, Louisiana: Civil rights era

-Both black and white industrial workers had come to the company town for work since the early 20th century.
-After World War II and service for their country, African-American veterans struggled in Louisiana and the South against the oppression of Jim Crow laws, state segregation, and disenfranchisement and exclusion from the political system, all continuing since the turn of the 20th century.
+Industrial workers of both races arrived in the company town for employment from the early 20th century onwards.
+Following their return from World War II, African-American veterans faced significant challenges due to racial discrimination and violence in Louisiana and the broader South.
+They contended with the enduring legacy of Jim Crow laws, state-enforced segregation, and systemic disenfranchisement and political exclusion, issues that had persisted since the turn of the 20th century.